 Camp Director Matt McShane

-McShane left Cal in 2010 to become the head coach at Air Force, where the program improved on its win total in four consecutive years.
-Air Force's recruiting classes received two high honorable mention accolades by PrepVolleyball.com during his tenure, and his teams produced 22 Mountain West All-Academic selections.
+McShane left Cal the first time to become the head coach at Air Force, where the program improved on its win total in four consecutive years.
+Air Force’s recruiting classes received two high honorable mention accolades by PrepVolleyball.com during his tenure, and his teams produced 22 Mountain West All-Academic selections.

 As an undergraduate at UC Santa Barbara, McShane played on the only intercollegiate team to win the USAV Open National Championship.
-The UCSB teams finished second in the NCAA Championships in 1974 and '75, and finished third in the NCAA Regional Championships in 1976.
-He was an All-American for the Gauchos in 1974.
+The UCSB teams finished second in the NCAA Championships in 1975 and 1975 and placed third in the NCAA Regional Championships in 1976.
+He was named an All-American in 1974.

-He earned his bachelor's degree from UC Santa Barbara in 1977 and his master's degree from BYU in 1982.
-While at BYU, he played on the men's club team that finished third at the USAV Open National Championship in 1981.
+McShane earned his bachelor’s degree from UCSB in 1977 and his master’s degree from BYU in 1982.
+While at BYU, he played on the men’s club team that finished third at the USAV Open National Championship in 1981.